Running a Refinement (in detail)

 Refinement Output

-As a refinement is running, it will print information from each step to the terminal (stdout).
+As a refinement is running, it will print information from each step as it goes.
+By default this is to the terminal (stdout).
 The specific information depends on which minimizer is selected, however it will always include the current Figure of Merit and the values of the refined parameters.
-This information will also be saved to the comma separated variable file named results‘time’.csv where ‘time’ is a string of the current date andt time.
+This information will also be saved to a CSV file named results[time].csv where [time] is a string of the current date and time.

 Upon the completion of the refinement, the final parameter values will be output to the terminal.
 If auto_scale is set for any of the datasets, then the relevant scale factor(s) will also be printed.
 For stochastic minimization algorithms, such as MMC (Metropolis Monte Carlo), these values may not be the parameter values which resulted in the minimum Figure of Merit; however it is highly probable that these values will produce a Figure of Merit which is not significantly larger than the minimum achieved.